ckb-next/ckb-next/README.md

 The user interface is still a work in progress.

 **Major features:**
-- Multiple keyboards (note: not tested)
+- Control multiple keyboards independently (note: not tested)
 - United States and United Kingdom keyboard layouts
-- Per-key lighting
+- Per-key lighting and animation
-- Multiple keyboard profiles/modes with hardware save function
+- Multiple profiles/modes with hardware save function
-- Wave and Ripple animations with customizable color

 **Roadmap** (roughly in order)
 - **Alpha builds (v0.0.x):**
-- Per-key animations
-- More customizable animations (Gradient and Random will be back, as well as a new Raindrop animation)
+- More customizable animations
 - Animations triggered by keypress
 - **v0.1 release:**
 - (Daemon) Allow the daemon to disconnect all keyboards without shutting down, reconnect later.
 This way ckb can soft stop/soft start the daemon, because using the daemon without ckb running isn't very useful.
-- (Daemon) Repeatable key macros, notification macros
 - (Daemon) Indicator (Num Lock, etc) notifications
-- (Daemon) Ability to generate mouse press/release events
 - System service files so that ckb-daemon can be run at system start.
 - **v0.2 release:**
 - Key rebinding in ckb
 - More functions for the Win Lock key
 - **v0.3 release:**
+- (Daemon) Repeatable key macros, notification macros
+- (Daemon) Ability to generate mouse press/release events
 - Key combos
 - Key macros, other advanced keypress features like running a custom command
 - **v0.4 release:**